WHO: Euro 2020 driving rise in EU cases after 10-week dip – latest updates

 WHO warns of third coronavirus wave in Europe

-A 10-week decline in new coronavirus infections across Europe has come to an end and a new wave of infections is inevitable if citizens and lawmakers do not remain disciplined, the head of WHO in Europe, Hans Kluge, said.
+Crowds at Euro 2020 football stadiums and in pubs and bars in host cities are driving the current rise in coronavirus infections in Europe, the World Health Organisation (WHO) said.

-Last week, the number of new cases rose by 10 percent, driven by increased mixing, travel, gatherings, and easing of social restrictions, Kluge said.
+A 10-week decline in new coronavirus infections across the region has come to an end and a new wave of infections is inevitable if football fans and others drop their guard, according to WHO.

-"This is taking place in the context of a rapidly evolving situation.
-A new variant of concern – the Delta variant – and in a region where despite tremendous efforts by member states, millions remain unvaccinated," he said.
+Last week, the number of new cases rose by 10 precent, driven by mixing of crowds in Euro 2020 host cities, travel and easing of social restrictions, WHO said.

-"There will be a new wave in the WHO European region unless we remain disciplined," he added.
+“We need to look much beyond just the stadiums themselves,” WHO’s senior emergency officer, Catherine Smallwood, told reporters.

 Fiji's outbreak surges as gov't resists lockdown